 - In the event of a fire within an individual flat, that flat's automatic detection should alert the occupants who would then be expected to ensure that they and others in that flat make their way out of the building using the common escape routes and then summon the fire and rescue service.

-- If the fire were to start within any of the common areas, any occupants of these areas who become aware of the fire would be expected to make their way out of the building using the common escape routes, and then summon the fire and rescue service.
+- If the fire were to start within any of the common areas, anyone present in these areas who became aware of the fire would be expected to make their way out of the building using the common escape routes, and then summon the fire and rescue service.

 - Other residents not directly affected by a fire in either of these scenarios would be expected to wait (stay put) and remain in their flat unless directed to leave by the fire and rescue service.
 This is also known as a delayed evacuation strategy.

-The London Fire Brigade website has more information on the stay put policy, and if you live in a high rise you can also download a free copy of the high-rise safety booklet from Hampshire Fire and Rescue leaflet which gives more useful safety tips.
+The London Fire Brigade website has more information on the stay put policy, and if you live in a high rise you can also download a free copy of the high-rise safety booklet from Hampshire Fire and Rescue's website which gives more useful safety tips.
 You can also read more about our other fire safety measures.

 Fire extinguishers are not required in the common areas of blocks of flats and the guidance provided on the subject states it would be “generally undesirable to provide them”.
 There are a number of reasons why this guidance exists.
 Primarily the idea that a resident may leave their flat to get an extinguisher and then return to fight a fire without relevant training may place them at greater risk than if they simply left the building.

-Extinguishers would only be present on schemes where trained staff are on site.
+Extinguishers would only be present in schemes where trained staff are on site.

-If extinguishers were identified by our fire risk assessment organisation, they would have recommended their removal which we are obliged to carry out.
+If our fire risk assessment organisation identified extinguishers, they would have recommended their removal, which we are obliged to carry out.

 Fire alarms are serviced regularly by trained, competent specialists.
 If not working, please notify us and we will have engineers attend as soon as possible.